EXPOSURE TO CHLORINE IN PREGNANCY

 Date of issue: April 2023, Version: 3.0

 Elemental chlorine is a greenish gas and powerful oxidant that is used as a chemical weapon because of its severe irritant properties.
 Chlorine reacts with most organic compounds and is an essential reagent in the chemical industry.

-There are no published studies on the effects of exposure to chlorine in human pregnancy.
-Increased incidences of urinary tract defects, preterm delivery, and low birth weight have been reported following environmental exposure to water chlorination by-products, however data are inconclusive and their relevance to exposure to chlorine gas is uncertain.
+There are no published studies on the effects of exposure to elemental chlorine in human pregnancy.
+Increased incidences of urinary tract defects, preterm delivery, and low birth weight have been reported following environmental exposure to water chlorination by-products (through drinking water), however data are inconclusive and their relevance to exposure to chlorine is uncertain.

 As with all chemicals, unnecessary exposure to chlorine during pregnancy should be avoided due to a lack of information on safety.
 Where exposure is expected to occur, it should be well within the recommended exposure limits and not associated with toxic symptoms.
 There is currently no indication that normal use of household products containing chlorine poses a hazard.

 Following acute chlorine exposure in a pregnant woman, maternal toxicity is likely to be a major determinant of fetal risk.
 However, due to a lack of data relating to the teratogenicity of chlorine, it is not currently possible to state that an absence of maternal toxicity excludes the possibility of adverse effects on the developing fetus.
 Treatment should be as for the non-pregnant patient and is largely supportive.